 Research Partnership Programs

 The American Heart/Stroke Association funds investigator-initiated career development and knowledge discovery projects through its research programs.
-We're also committed to identifying and supporting specific science areas deemed critical to achieving our mission and strategic objectives.
-The association has also established partnerships with various organizations to fund focused research programs.
+We also identify and support specific science areas deemed critical to achieving our mission and strategic objectives.
+The association has established partnerships with various organizations to co-fund focused research programs.

 - The AHA currently funds more than 1,800 scientists in the United States